SHARE THIS ARTICLE:

 Hemp is produced for its total mass in weight, while Marijuana is mainly produced for its female flowers - or bud.

 Hemp plants are harvested and processed to harness fibres, seeds, and oils.
-Thousands of industries depend on hemp, ranging from textile, food, cosmetics, and fuel, as well as many others.
+Thousands of industries depend on industrial hemp, ranging from textile, food, cosmetics, building materials, fuel and much more.

 Obviously, you won’t get all of the wonderful juice that has been neutered by the natural elements, such as; rain, sunlight and the nutrients contained within the soil from which it has grown.